breidbart/kinsa-environment/readme.md

 On an Apple running OS X, download and install [Xcode from the Apple App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
 This is necessary to get some compilers and install Git on the host machine.

-Download VirtualBox from http://www.virtualbox.org/wiki/Downloads, install the package.
+Download [VirtualBox](http://www.virtualbox.org/wiki/Downloads) or [VMWare Fusion](http://www.vmware.com/products/fusion/) or [VMWare Fusion Professional](http://www.vmware.com/products/fusion-professional/), install the package.

-Download Vagrant 2 or higher from http://downloads.vagrantup.com/, install the package.
+[Download Vagrant 2](http://downloads.vagrantup.com/) or higher, install the package.

 Launch a Terminal window, check that it installed: